Anyone with an interest in a product or power to shape it, users, budget holders, legal, and dependent partners.

 A stakeholder is any person or group with an interest in a product or the power to shape it: users, yes, but also the finance lead who holds the budget, the legal team that can block a launch, the partner whose API you depend on.
-The discipline of stakeholder management is figuring out which of them you owe what, because treating everyone with equal attention is the same as treating no one with enough.

 The term entered strategy through R. Edward Freeman's Strategic Management: A Stakeholder Approach (1984), which defined a stakeholder as "any group or individual who can affect or is affected by the achievement of the organisation's objectivesObjectiveStrategyA strategic goal (OKR)View reference →."
 That deliberately wide net pulled in employees, suppliers, regulators, communities, and customers, and it reframed management as the work of balancing claims, widening the duty beyond shareholders alone.